pebbletek/cribl-mcp/docs/usage.md

 ### `mcp_Cribl_cribl_restartWorkerGroup`

-*   **Description**: Restarts the workers within a specific Worker Group/Fleet. *Note: This tool currently takes a dummy parameter due to FastMCP requirements for no-parameter tools.*
+*   **Description**: Restarts the workers within a specific Worker Group/Fleet. *Note: This tool currently takes a dummy parameter required by the MCP framework for tools without specific parameters.*
 *   **Parameters**:
     *   `random_string` (Required, `string`): A dummy string parameter.
 Its value does not matter.
     *   *Implicit Context*: The restart applies to the default Worker Group/Fleet determined by the client library (needs clarification if it should take `groupName`).